matt-harvey/tabulo/README.md

 end
 ```

-The first argument to `add_column`, considered as a `Symbol`, always provides the key
+The first argument to `add_column` always provides the key for the purpose of accessing the `Hash`
-for the purpose of accessing the `Hash` form of a `Tabulo::Row`.
-This key serves as
+form of a `Tabulo::Row`.
+(If the provided argument was a `String`, it will be converted to a
-a sort of "logical label" for the column; and it need not be the same as the column
+`Symbol` for purposes of accessing this `Hash`.)
+This key serves as a sort of "logical label" for
-header.
-If we want the header to be different to the label, we can achieve this
+the column; and it need not be the same as the column header.
+If we want the header to be different
-using the `header` option to `add_column`:
+to the label, we can achieve this using the `header` option to `add_column`:

 ```ruby
 table = Tabulo::Table.new(1..5) do |t|